-Dr. Jarret Morrow is currently working in a full-time family practice at the Rutherford Medical Clinic and as a cosmetic physician at the adjacent Serene Radiance Rutherford Laser clinic in Edmonton, Alberta.
+Dr. Jarret Morrow MD is currently working in a full-time family practice at the Rutherford Medical Clinic and as a cosmetic physician at the adjacent Serene Radiance Rutherford Laser clinic in Edmonton, Alberta.
 He holds a special interest in aesthetic medicine and offers most cosmetic injectables at his clinic.
 Previously, he has worked as a rural emergency physician and hospitalist in Leduc.
 He is currently an Assistant Clinical Professor (link) at the University of Alberta in the department of family medicine.
 Dr Morrow has received awards for his work in research and medical education.

 A Little Bit About Dr. Jarret Morrow…